-- the purchase price - any costs attributable to bringing the asset to the location and condition necessary for it to be capable of operating in the manner intended by management.

-• an estimate of the costs of dismantling and removing the item and restoring the site on which it is located
+- the purchase price - any costs attributable to bringing the asset to the location and condition necessary for it to be capable of operating in the manner intended by management. - an estimate of the costs of dismantling and removing the item and restoring the site on which it is located

 The Authority does not capitalise borrowing costs incurred whilst assets are under construction.
 The cost of assets acquired other than by purchase is deemed to be its fair value, unless the acquisition does not have commercial substance (i.e. it will not lead to a variation in the cash flows of the Authority).
 In the latter case, where an asset is acquired via an exchange, the cost of the acquisition is the carrying amount of the asset given up by the Authority.
 Donated assets are measured initially at fair value.
 The difference between fair value and any consideration paid is credited to the Taxation and Non-specific Grant Income line, unless the donation has been made conditionally.
 Until conditions are satisfied, the gain is held in the Donated Assets Account.
 Where gains are credited, they are reversed out of the General Fund Balance to the Capital Adjustment Account in the Movement in Reserves Statement.
-Valuations are undertaken by a Chartered Valuation Surveyor and are made in accordance with the guidance from the Ministry of Housing, Communities and Local Government and the RICS Valuation-Professional Standards published by the Royal Institution of Chartered Surveyors.
+Valuations are undertaken by a Chartered Valuation Surveyor and are made in accordance with the guidance from the Department for Levelling Up, Housing and Communities and the RICS Valuation-Professional Standards published by the Royal Institution of Chartered Surveyors.
 Valuations for use within the Accounts are sought by the Director of Finance from the Director of Regeneration, Enterprise and Skills.
 The relevant staff work in separate directorates, are professionally qualified and abide by their respective institute's ethical and other requirements.
-HRA and Non HRA assets were revalued at 31 March 2021.
-If the Valuer advises that there has been significant movement in the value of assets during the year, then a further revaluation may take place to ensure that their carrying amounts are not materially different from their values.
+Non-dwelling assets are revalued at 1 April 2021 and dwelling at 31 March 2022.
+If the Valuer advises that there has been significant movement in the value of assets during the year, or there has been a material investment in the asset, then a further revaluation may take place to ensure that their carrying amounts are not materially different from their values.
 Assets are then carried in the Balance Sheet using the following measurement bases: